CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 The last distributions (A and B) before the consumers are at least so far apart in the impossibility of a spatially separated arrangement that it is not possible for one person to be active in both distributions at the same time.

-In the end of the distribution (ie between the last distribution and the consumers) is a fire protection technically separate installation hardly feasible and can therefore be omitted.
+In the end of the distribution (that is, between the last distribution and the consumers) a separate fire protection installation is hardly feasible and can therefore be omitted.
 Spatially separate installation should, however, be realized as far as possible.
 As a result, the risk that accidental damage to the supply lines both ways, so the A and the B-way hits, significantly minimized.

 #### INF.3.M15 Material security of electrical wiring (A)

-In rooms with public traffic or in confusing areas of a building, it may make sense to secure lines and distributors against unauthorized access.
+In rooms with public traffic or in confusing areas of a building, it may make sense to secure lines and distribution boards against unauthorized access.
 This can be achieved in several ways:

 * Laying the cables or cable ducts under plaster,
 * Laying the pipes in steel armored pipe,